-Tom Schimmer is an independent education author, speaker, and consultant from Vancouver, British Columbia (Canada).
-He is recognized as a leader and expert in the areas of assessment for learning, sound grading practices, educational leadership, and positive behavior interventions and supports.
+Tom Schimmer is an education author, speaker, and consultant from Vancouver, British Columbia (Canada).
+He is recognized as a leader and expert in the areas of classroom assessment, sound grading practices, educational leadership, and RTI.

 Tom is an experienced, sought-after presenter who has delivered both keynote and workshop sessions and major conferences, as well as for schools and/or school districts internationally.
 Tom has worked in Canada, the United States, Vietnam, China, Myanmar, Thailand, Japan, Qatar, Bahrain, India, the U.A.E., the U.K., Russia, Singapore, and Spain.

 Tom holds a Teaching Degree from Boise State University (1990) and a Master’s Degree (Curriculum & Instruction) from the University of British Columbia (1999).